 When it came time for her to pitch her product/business plan, she was a nervous wreck.
-She was so nervous, in fact, that she was thinking about dropping out of the program.
+She was so scared that she was thinking about dropping out of the program.

 My bet was she would want to do it again.
 “No way,” she said, “I never want to go through this again.”

 The eventful moment finally arrived.
-She got up.
-She started.
-She nailed it.
+The mentee got up and delivered her presentation to perfection.
 When she sat down, I asked her how she felt.
 She responded with a mixture of excitement and astonishment, “I can’t believe it.
-I can’t wait to do it again!”
+I did it, and I can’t wait to do it again!”

-As adrenaline courses through our system and we experience a state of stress, our body produces endocannabinoids.
+As adrenaline courses through your system and you experience a state of stress, your body produces endocannabinoids.
 These chemicals are much like THC, the buzz-producing chemical in marijuana.
-They are released into the bloodstream and enter our brain where they produce a high or buzz.
-We may or may not be aware of the feeling, but our brain sure is.
-And it wants to experience that feeling again … and again … and again.
+They are released into your bloodstream and enter your brain, where they create a high or buzz.
+You may or may not be aware of the feeling, but your brain sure is.
+And often, it wants to experience that feeling again … and again … and again.

 This feeling is why, as many of us know so well, speaking to audiences, for all the havoc it may wreak on our nerves, can be very addicting.